 3. Sugar replacements like agave

 Sugar replacements like agave are not a healthier choice.
 A plant based sugar alternative sounded really good when it was pushed as a healthier option, but I think we forgot that sugar, which comes from cane sugar, is plant based too.
 ACTUALLY, agave nectar is much higher in fructose than regular cane sugar.
 Fructose can only be metabolised by the liver in small amounts, so when it’s overloaded, it starts turning this sugar into fat.
 This opens the doors to many metabolic problems and diseases.
-This ‘healthy’ plant based sugar, which is 85% fructose (35% more than regular cane sugar) is actually the single most harmful and unhealthiest sugar in the world.
+This ‘healthy’ plant based sugar, which is 85% fructose (35% more than regular cane sugar) is actually one of the unhealthiest sugars.
+I'm not saying don't eat it.
+I'm just saying be aware that it's not a healthier alternative.

 4. Processed protein powders